 Vanderbilt Global Emergency Medicine Fellowship

-The mission of Vanderbilt's Division of Global Emergency Medicine is to collaborate with international partners to extend the department's vision of discovering, teaching and delivering patient centered emergency care to low and middle income countries through the development of locally sustainable emergency medical systems.
+The mission of Vanderbilt's Division of Global Emergency Medicine is to collaborate with international partners to extend the department's vision of discovering, teaching and delivering patient centered emergency care to low and middle income countries trough the development of locally sustainable emergency medical systems.

 Our primary international partnership is at Georgetown Public Hospital Corporation in Guyana, South America.
 In conjunction with our local Guyanese partners, we have developed an emergency medicine residency training program and have graduated eight classes of residents who are now working as the first emergency medicine trained physicians in the country.
-Our global health fellow spends a significant portion of time in Guyana, working clinically, providing didactic and bedside teaching to our Guyanese resident physicians, assisting in local projects and completing a scholarly project.
+Our global health fellow spends a significant portion of time in Guyana, working clinically, providing didactic and bedside teaching to our guyanese resident physicians, assisting in local projects and completing a scholarly project.

 Our Global EM Division consists of fellowship trained faculty members who have experience working in low and middle income countries.
 All of our division members are committed to working and teaching in Guyana on a regular basis.
 Areas of expertise among our division faculty members include EMS system development, emergency medicine residency education, curriculum development, emergency ultrasound and simulation.
 Our fellowship is flexible based on the needs/interests of each fellow and the curriculum will be developed after mentoring/discussion with both fellowship director and division director.